Your Child's Thoracic Insufficiency Syndrome Evaluation and Treatment Planning

 If your child is a candidate for a more extensive evaluation and you are interested in proceeding, we will schedule additional testing and consultations with our multidisciplinary team at CHOP.

-Our nurse navigator and nurse manager will help schedule these tests and evaluations within 4-6 weeks of your child’s initial appointment.
-Testing will span 2-3 days and will be tailored to meet your child’s individual needs; therefore, some children may require more consultations than others.
+Our nurse manager will help schedule these added tests and evaluations.
+Testing will span a few days and will be tailored to meet your child’s individual needs.
+Some children may need more consultations than others.

 During these intensive days of testing, we will conduct: